How To Make Homemade Baby Food: The Ultimate Guide To Make Stage 1, 2, And 3 Purees And Mashes

 Baby Food Stages infographic.
 1 2 3 4 Soupy mushy chunky finger foods

-The terms Stage 1, 2, 3 (and some brands even have 4) refer to the number of ingredients, texture, and consistency of baby foods.
+Stages 1, 2, and 3 (and some brands even have 4) refer to the number of ingredients, texture, and consistency of baby foods.
+Baby food stages are not universal.
+Different brands label their products differently.

 Usually, these brands also define what their labels mean and the approximate age group they are targeting.